Torresian crow: Description

-The Torresian crow is not to be confused with the Australian raven which has an almost identical appearance.
-Despite their visual similarities, the Australian raven and crow have very different and unique calls.
+The Torresian crow is not to be confused with the Australian raven the juveniles of which have a similar appearance.
+Adult ravens have distinctive long throat hackles which may not be visible in some postures.
+Despite their visual similarities, the Australian raven and crow have different and unique calls.

 Distribution and habitat

 The Torresian crow has an extensive distribution across Australia, Papua New Guinea in particular the Bismarck Archipelago and some islands in Indonesia, in particular the Moluccas.
 The range of the mainland Australian race C. orru ceciliae extends from the tropical north of Australia to as far south as Forster on the east coast of New South Wales and to between Geraldton and Norseman in South Western Australia.

 The Torresian crow occupies almost any habitat within its geographic range where there is a permanent source of water.
 The species is common in habitats such as tropical rainforests, eucalyptus woodland, open scrub, beaches, swamps, offshore islands.
 The Torresian crow is also well adapted to fringe habitats including farmland, towns and cities.
 On farms in much of Northern Australia, they are the most numerous bird species and are considered a pest by farmers, as they damage crops such as sweetcorn, peanuts, wheat and many kinds of fruit.
 Torresian crows are common in urban landscapes and many cities and towns in Australia support large populations.
 In the arid zones of central Australia, the species is sparsely distributed and confined to areas with permanent water.

 Two other races occur on various islands to the north: C. orru orru in Papua New Guinea and the Moluccas), and C. orru latirostris on Tanimbar and Babar Islands.